Avery County Schools Ameriflex FSA 2026-2027

 What is an EAP?
 Your Group Term Life coverage includes Health Advocate Employee Assistance + Work/Life Programs.
 An Employee Assistance Program (EAP) offers confidential support and resources for personal or work-related challenges and concerns.
 Please see the Group Term Life pages of this benefit guide for more details and contact information.

 How do Flexible Spending Account (FSA) funds work, and do my FSA funds have to be used by a specific deadline?
 Flexible Spending Account expenses must be incurred during the plan year to be eligible for reimbursement.
-After the plan year ends, an employee has 90 days to submit claims for incurred qualified spending account expenses (or 90 days after employment termination date).
+After the plan year ends, an employee has 3 months to submit claims for incurred qualified spending account expenses (or 3 months after employment termination date).
 If employment is terminated before the plan year ends, the spending account also ends.
 Failure to use all allotted funds in the FSA account will result in a “Use It or Lose It” scenario.
 Your plan also includes a rollover provision!
-This means that if you have money left in your FSA at the end of the plan year, you can carryover up to $680 into the next plan year.
-Any remaining funds beyond $680 is forfeited under the “Use It or Lose It” rule.
+This means that if you have any money left in your FSA at the end of the plan year, you can carryover up to $680 into the new plan year.
+Any remaining funds beyond $680 are forfeited under the “Use It or Lose It” rule.
+Please note: Participants must re-enroll in their FSA account for any rollover funds to be rolled into the new plan year.
+Failure to re-enroll will result in a “Use It or Lose It” scenario.

 My spouse is enrolled in an Health Savings Account (HSA), am I eligible for an FSA?
 As a married couple, one spouse cannot be enrolled in a Medical Reimbursement FSA at the same time the other opens or contributes to an HSA.